tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 `sudo ln -s /etc/httpd/sites-available/your_domain.conf /etc/httpd/sites-enabled/your_domain.conf`

 This creates a symlink, or *symbolic link*, for your configuration file.
-To put simply, your file isn’t actually copied to *sites-ena*bled, but it *appears* to have been copied.
+To put simply, your file isn't actually copied to *sites-ena*bled, but it *appears* to have been copied.
 This allows Apache to load your virtual configuration without needing to have duplicate versions of the same configuration values.

 **One last step** \- restart Apache using the following command: